SougataMukherjee/interview-kit/theory/js-ts.md

   email: "bob@example.com"
 };
 ```
-Omit<T,K>:Removes specified properties from a type.
+Omit<T,K>:Removes specified properties from a type.it remove unwanted fields,secure api response we can use
 ```js
 interface User {
   name: string;